ichiriac/redis-job-queue/README.md

 }
 ```

+You can find more information on the [Configuration wiki page](https://github.com/ichiriac/redis-job-queue/wiki/Configuring-RJQ)

-You need to restart RJQ after each configuration modification :
+**NOTE :** You need to restart RJQ after each configuration modification :

 ```bash
   $ rjq --restart